 From Circus Paddock to Busy Tourist Street

-In 1888, the vacant section, covered in tall marsh-mallows, was sold to Mr Robert Henry Donnelly who had come to the city after overseeing skating rinks in Honolulu, Hawaii, Tasmania, Sydney, Nelson and Dunedin.
+In 1888, the vacant section, covered in tall marsh-mallows, was sold to Mr Robert Henry Donnelly.
+He had come to the city after overseeing skating rinks in Honolulu, Hawaii, Tasmania, Sydney, Nelson and Dunedin.
 Wanting to build the largest skating rink in the colony, he began his plan to construct a rink which would stretch from Armagh to Gloucester Street.

 Great Excitement as Palace Skating Rink Opens

-The amount of visitors gave owner, Mr. Donnelly an extremely successful skating season.
+The number of visitors gave the owner, Mr Donnelly an extremely successful skating season.
 The Star reported,

 “…it would be a matter of no ordinary difficulty to name any pastime which has met with so much favour generally from the residents (ladies in particular) of Christchurch as roller skating.
 Skating is, of course, by no means modern innovation, for we find it mentioned in the Edda, written several hundred years ago, in which the god Ulla is represented as distinguished by his beauty, arrows and skates.
 It has even been regarded as one of the best exercises by which man, as Klopstock says, “Like the Homeric gods strides with winged feet over the sea, transmuted into solid ground.”
 We also find Lord Tennyson ..delighted in the exercise.

 The rink closed over its first summer perhaps due to the heat generated by its large roof.
 The second ‘season’ began on Monday, March 25th, 1889 and it was reported that it was “pleasant news to the large body of ladies and gentlemen who derived such a vast amount of amusement and exercise combined from their visits to the Palace floor last season.”